Amputees with Short Residual Limbs

 What is a short residual limb, and how does it affect patients who have had a limb amputated?

-A short residual limb occurs when the length of remaining bone segment after an amputation is shorter than desired.
+A short residual limb, sometimes called an amputation stump, occurs when the length of remaining bone segment after an amputation is shorter than desired.
 Surgeons generally try to preserve as much residual stump length as possible.
 However, the pre-operative diagnosis responsible for the amputation usually dictates the level of the amputation and the remaining length of residual limb.

 For example, a very short upper tibia (shinbone) may not allow a patient to be fitted with a below-the-knee prosthesis, but if the short tibial remnant is lengthened, it may make it possible.
 The same is true for a patient with a short forearm stump.
 The remaining radius and ulna bones can be lengthened to permit a below-the-elbow prosthetic fitting.